buape/kiai-legal/TOS.md

 Reliability: We strive to maintain the reliability and performance of the Bot to enhance your Discord experience.
 Transparency: We are transparent about our data collection practices.
 Please refer to our Privacy Policy for details on how we handle your data.
 Continuous Improvement: We actively work to enhance and improve the features of Kiai to provide you with an even better user experience.
-Now, let's dive into the Terms of Service:

 1. Acceptance of Terms